sethen/markdown-include/README.md

 ## Make a table of contents

 Aside from compiling your markdown files, markdown-include can also build your table of contents.
 This works by evaluating the heading tags inside of your files.
 Since markdown works on using `#` for headings, this makes it easy to assemble table of contents from them.
 The more `#` you have in front of your headings (up to 6) will decide how the table of contents is built.
 Use one `#` and it's a top level navigation item...
-Use two `#` and it would be underneath the previous navigation item.
+Use two `#` and it would be underneath the previous navigation item and so on.

 For each heading that you would like to be included in a table of contents just add ` !heading` to the end of it.